project-alice-assistant/docs/docs/setup/room-configuration.md

 1. Click the device you want to link from.
 A blue arrow will appear...
 2. Now click somewhere on the new location you want to link to, or several locations if desired.
 3. You should see a confirmation message appear and also see a dotted line to the location showing the link is active
-4. Click the chainlink again to turn that mode off (NOTE: you need to also turn the chainlink off and back on again before you can select another device to link)
+4. Click the chain link again to turn that mode off (NOTE: you need to also turn the chain link off and back on again before you can select another device to link)

 You can see all existing links by the connection lines.